TyloRoberts/fosvis/README.md

 **Details on Common Modifications (What to do in step 2 above)**

 1. Removing irrelevant protein domain annotations
-	* Initially, the protein domain legend is likely filled with irrelevant protein domains that need to be removed
+	* Initially, the protein domain legend/diagram is likely filled with irrelevant protein domains that need to be removed
 	* In the karyotype.txt file the protein domain bands are represented by lines that start with ‘band’
 	* In karyotype.txt the second column (of lines that start with band) is the fosmid the band is on, the third is a brief name of the domain and the fourth column is a more verbose name of the protein domain (Note: spaces from database name are replaced with underscores)
 	* For any protein domain that is irrelevant to your diagram, delete the line and when make_diagram() is run again the circos diagram and legend will reflect the changes